 We know grief has its own timetable.
 The Celts set aside a year and a day for the proper discharge of grief.
 Many other cultures have formal mourning periods and practices, during which people are not expected to fully participate in social responsibilities and activities.
 Many of us try to move away from the anguish of grief as quickly as possible, but there is no shortcut for the grieving process.
 Sooner or later, we must feel it and walk through it if we are to heal.

 Loss is not just about the death of a loved one.
-As we journey through life we encounter many losses, including the loss of our innocence, which might take many forms; the loss of dreams; the loss of health; the loss of a job, a home, a relationship or some piece of identity that was integral to our lives.
+As we journey through life we encounter many losses, including the loss of our innocence, which might take many forms; the loss of dreams; the loss of health; the loss of a job, a home, a relationship or some piece of identity.
 For all of these, we might make a descanso, a place where we have knelt and prayed, wept, planted flowers or a tree and marked with a cairn, a stone, a cross, or some other symbol that has meaning for us.
 A descanso is a quiet, private place apart from the rest of our lives, a place we can visit when autumn leaves begin to fall and the cooling air crisps with the scent of windfall apples, damp leaves and browning ferns.
 We pay homage to what has been, to that which we’ve blessed, released and laid to rest.
 We invite memory and take time to empty our cup of rage, pain or tears again.

 I recently wrote about identity.
 This fall, it occurs to me to spread out all the pieces of my identity, past and present, try them on, one at a time, and notice how they feel.
 I will make descansos for those aspects of identity that no longer fit me or serve my intention going forward.
 I want an identity update; to replace the old versions with an identity compatible with my present life and experience, much like going through a clothes closet and culling.